 As it stands, there are few foldable phones on the market, and Digital Trends reviewers have deemed them largely not worth purchasing in their present form and at such high prices.
-Although the first foray into the foldable arena has been somewhat hit-and-miss and has resulted in some flawed or overly expensive products, it’s early days and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
+Although the first foray into the foldable arena has been somewhat hit-and-miss and resulting in some flawed or overly expensive products, it’s early days and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
 Look forward to a future of thinner bodies, better battery life, and apps designed to take multiple screens into account.
-Here are the foldable phones available so far, and what we may look forward to in the foreseeable future.
+Here are the foldable phones available so far, and what we may look forward to in the future.

-Best folding phones available now
+Folding phones available now

 Samsung Galaxy Fold

-The phone is not IP rated for dust- and water-resistance — the only flagship Samsung phone without the rating.
+The phone is not IP rated for dust and water resistance — the only flagship Samsung phone without the rating.
 One of its best features is App Continuity, which makes any app you were using on the 4.6-inch screen automatically open on the 7.3-inch screen with contents unchanged.
 The Fold is powered by Qualcomm’s Snapdragon 855 processor with 12GB of RAM, 512GB of internal storage, six cameras, and a large 4,380mAh capacity battery.

 Huawei Mate X